15 Tips for Getting Book Publicity

 3. Remember, The Media Needs You

 Editors and producers really do need and want you.
 Without book publicists and self-promoting (or self-published) authors, their jobs would be much harder.
 Keep this in mind when promoting your book.
 If you approach media appropriately, you aren't some annoying self-published author—you’re gold to them.
 Maybe in an initial response an editor or producer won't respond, but don't let that discourage you.
 Change your mindset.
-Tell yourself that you are someone media need.
+Tell yourself that you are someone the media needs.
 Instead of promoting yourself, you’re selling yourself, and you’ll decide who to engage.
 This may sound simple, but it’s something all good book publicists do.
 Act important because you are important, and you’ll be seen as important.

 4. Know Your Audience